codefordenver/owlet-api/README.md

 configuration ("Local REPL", above).

-- You should see the REPL tool window, and the REPL should be ready in half a minute or so when you see "nREPL server started on port ..." in the REPL output.
+- You should see the REPL tool window, and the REPL should be ready in half a minute or so when you see something like this in the REPL output:

+    ...
+    nREPL server started on port 59872 on host 127.0.0.1 - nrepl://127.0.0.1:59872

 - You can now enter Clojure expressions in the field at the bottom of the REPL tool window.
 To evaluate it, hit Command-Return or just Return if the cursor